Ezku/equanimous-tribble/content/4-conclusions/2-implications.md

 ## Theoretical implications

 The theoretical objective of this study was to gain an understanding of how specific practices in software development may be seen as contributive to a process of continuous and collaborative improvement.
 An activity theoretical perspective of practices was applied to further this goal such that it could not only explain empirical data but serve as a unifying measure in evaluating practices described in the agile and lean discourses of software development.

+- The dailies were an arena for expansive learning to take place
+- The research suggests that expansive learning may occur over days in a continuous process
+  - this is in contrast to what is suggested by the agile literature: that new input to the development process and improvement of the ways of work would optimally happen in "interventions" every couple of weeks
+  - if such interventionary measure *are* wanted, perhaps their design may be aided by leveraging existing research in the field of activity theory, such as Engestrom's ChangeLab methodology

 - The research suggests that the use of activity theory to describe practices in the field of software development has explanatory power